top of page

 If You Want To Help But Don’t Know How

-Maybe you want to improve a student’s learning environment or you approach to offering support, but you don’t know how to help.
+Maybe you want to improve a student’s learning environment or your approach to offering support, but you don’t know how to help.
 The best thing to do is to start with the student: ask them!
 Being genuinely inquisitive can show the student you aim to help and it can build rapport, even if the student is not entirely sure what they need at first.
 With the student’s permission, you can also reach out to their support network to get suggestions.

 “To be treated with sincere empathy and given some level of agency.
 To feel like someone actually cares about what my needs are rather than treating them like an inconvenience.
 To have someone work *with* and treat me like another human being rather than a charity case/problem student.
 To actually be told that I wasn’t the problem, and that there was nothing wrong with me as an individual.”